Allen Toussaint: Awards and honors

 Toussaint was inducted into the Rock and Roll Hall of Fame in 1998, the Louisiana Music Hall of Fame in 2009, the Songwriter's Hall of Fame, and the Blues Hall of Fame in 2011.

-In 2013 he was awarded the National Medal of Arts by President Barack Obama.
+In 2013, he was awarded the National Medal of Arts by President Barack Obama.

 In 2016, he posthumously won the Pinetop Perkins Piano Player title at the Blues Music Awards.

 In January 2022, the New Orleans City Council voted unanimously to rename one of the city's thoroughfares, Robert E. Lee Boulevard, to Allen Toussaint Boulevard in his honor.

+In January 2025, the United States Postal Service released a forever stamp honoring Toussaint as part of its Black Heritage series.